msp1974/draytonWiserHAComponent/README.md

 - Long Term Stats
     - As listed in the categories above, we have added a number of LTS sensors for those in our community wanting to do more analysis of how their heating is performaing.
 As HA only support these currently via sensors, this functionality can create a lot of entities.
 Therefore, we have made it an optional feature that can be turned on and off in the integration config.

+# Breaking Changes

+Many entity names and unique ids have changed meaning new entities will be created and the old ones will show as unavailable Standardisation of entity attribute names format meaning some attribute names are now different

 ## Issues and Questions